The future of Open Innovation

 Erkka: I see a huge value in Open Innovation – even larger organizations get significant benefits from it.
 There are two key aspects: Firstly, you can improve the target you are trying to achieve.
 And secondly, you increase the awareness and commitment of stakeholders.
 For example, when Lego is collecting feedback from people aged 5 to 99 with Open Innovation in a publicly open sense, they get a wide coverage from different perspectives.

 There are two different ways to do Open Innovation: Intercompany ideation between two or more companies helps them to develop a shared agenda or mutual products, or to improve their supply chain.
 In intracompany ideation, e.g. Pixar, wanted to cut down on production cost and so held open workshops with all employees to get great ideas which helped them to improve efficiency.
 One of our customers, Yle, a Finnish broadcasting company, used Viima as a platform for their Open Innovation project.
 They collected ideas which they evaluated and developed further, before having a public voting on those ideas.
-Also, IF, the largest private & corporate insurance company in Finland uses Viima.
+Also, If P&C Insurance, the largest private & corporate insurance company in Finland uses Viima.
 They do not only see Viima as a tool but as a way of working.

 Simon: My belief in Open Innovation is the reason that I am doing things like intercompany innovation in the Innovation Think Tank.
 How can Viima support international cross-company, cross-industry Open Innovation groups like the Innovation Think Tank?